 - Instructors - Instructors understand the concept of test anxiety; many of them have experienced it first hand.
 Share your situation with them so they can help you better prepare for your test.

 - Counselors - WCC has staff that have experience with test anxiety.
 You can set up a free appointment with them to discuss your concerns and develop coping skills.
-Visit any of the WCC advising websites for details.
+Please contact academic advising at 734-677-5102 for assistance.